-Use low-pressure evaporation plant-Operating at a temperature below 80oC so that calcium Carbonate scale predominates.
-That is a soft scale which can easily remove and not such a poor conductor of heat.
+Use low-pressure evaporation plant-Operating at a temperature below 80oC so that the calcium Carbonate scale predominates.
+That is a soft scale that can easily remove and is not such a poor conductor of heat.

 Use flexing elements-a heating element made of thin gauge Monel metal built like a Concertina.
 The advantage of such an element is that when Pressure, and hence Temperature, vary slightly the element flexes considerably thereby cracking of scale effectively and permitting longer running periods of the evaporator between shul downs.
-Proper care should have not to submit the element to over pressurisation.
+Proper care should have not submitted the element to over pressurization.

 Use continuous chemical treatment

 Continuous chemical dosing during operation

 Ferrous chloride-FeCl2- Keeps pH too low for Mg(OH)2 and CaCO3; to decompose to form scale.